Characteristic Evolution and Matching: Numerical Hydrodynamics on Null Cones

 The earliest fully general relativistic simulations of fluids were carried out in spherical symmetry.
 The first major work was a study of gravitational collapse by May and White~\cite{may}.
 Most of this early work was carried out using Cauchy evolution~\cite{tonirev}.
 Miller and Mota~\cite{miller} performed the first simulations of spherically symmetric gravitational collapse using a null foliation.
 Baumgarte, Shapiro and Teukolsky subsequently used a null slicing to study supernovae~\cite{bst1} and the collapse of neutron stars to form black holes~\cite{bst2}.
 The use of a null slicing allowed them to evolve the exterior spacetime while avoiding the region of singularity formation.

 Barreto's group in Venezuela applied characteristic methods to study the self-similar collapse of spherical matter and charge distributions~\cite{barreto96,barreto98,barreto99}.
 The assumption of self-similarity reduces the problem to a system of ODE's, subject to boundary conditions determined by matching to an exterior Reissner--Nordstr\"om--Vaidya solution.
 Heat flow in the internal fluid is balanced at the surface by the Vaidya radiation.
 Their simulations illustrate how a nonzero total charge can halt gravitational collapse and produce a final stable equilibrium~\cite{barreto99}.
 It is interesting that the pressure vanishes in the final equilibrium state so that hydrostatic support is completely supplied by Coulomb repulsion.
+In subsequent work~\cite{barreto09,barreto10}, they applied their characteristic code to the evolution of a polytropic fluid sphere coupled to a scalar radiation field to study the central equation of state, conservation of the Newman--Penrose constant, the scattering of the scalar radiation off the polytrope and its late time decay.
+The work illustrates how characteristic evolution can be used to simulate radiation from a matter source in the simple context of spherical symmetry.